 Solstice RTC is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, low self-esteem, anxiety, trauma, ADHD, inappropriate teen technology use, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, low self-esteem, anxiety, trauma, ADHD, inappropriate teen technology use, and other emotional or behavioral problems when they come to us.

 For more information about how we treat inappropriate teen technology use at Solstice RTC, please contact us at (866) 278-3345.